-Wendy Jason, Founder/Managing Director
+Wendy Jason, Founding Director

 Wendy is a community builder and advocate who combines her background in restorative practices, mental health, and education with her passion for the arts to foster vibrant, inclusive, and nurturing communities that model and promote social justice.
 She has been in close relationship and/or working in different capacities with currently and formerly incarcerated people for over 25 years.
-Wendy holds a BA in Sociology and Applied Social Relations from Eastern Connecticut State University, studied Transformative Language Arts at Goddard College, and completed her M.A. in Coexistence and Conflict through Brandeis University’s Alan B. Slifka Program in Intercommunal Coexistence.
-Her research included a focus on the intersection of the arts and peacebuilding, culminating in a field project built around creative writing, restorative practices, and peace education with incarcerated men and a thesis entitled As long as it comes from the heart: Imagining Coexistence and Nonviolence in a County Jail and Beyond.
-She has experience facilitating creative writing and conflict transformation workshops at the Bernalillo County Metropolitan Detention Center and within schools and youth organizations.
-She has co-taught courses on social justice and conflict transformation through Georgetown University’s Program on Justice and Peace, researched and reported on issues related to restorative justice and the arts for Change.org.
-Wendy served as the manager of the Prison Arts Coalition website for nine years.
+Wendy holds a BA in Sociology from Eastern Connecticut State University, studied Transformative Language Arts at Goddard College, and completed her MA in Coexistence and Conflict through Brandeis University’s Alan B. Slifka Program in Intercommunal Coexistence.
+Her research focused on the intersection of the arts and peacebuilding and culminated in a thesis based on a year spent facilitating creative writing and peace education groups within a county jail.
+Wendy has taught courses on social justice and conflict transformation in Georgetown University’s Program on Justice and Peace, researched and reported on issues related to restorative justice and the arts for Change.org, and served as the manager of the Prison Arts Coalition website for nine years.
 In 2019, she founded the Justice Arts Coalition (JAC).
 Wendy is committed to supporting both individual and social change by cultivating relationships grounded in collaboration, trust, authenticity, empathy, and integrity.

 Connect with Wendy at email@example.com